New York v. Strauss-Kahn: Popular culture

 The 2011 Law & Order: Special Victims Unit episode "Scorched Earth" is based upon Strauss-Kahn's arrest.
 The case also inspired the 2014 French film Welcome to New York, co-written and directed by Abel Ferrara and starring Gérard Depardieu and Jacqueline Bisset.
-Following the film's release (to mixed reviews varying from high praise to outright disgust) on 17 May 2014, Strauss-Kahn said he would sue for slander.
+Following the film's release (to mixed reviews varying from high praise to outright disgust) on May 17, 2014, Strauss-Kahn said he would sue for slander.
 His lawyer also complained the portrayal of his then wife Anne Sinclair was antisemitic.

 The 2013 short film, Aissa's Story, is based on Nafissatou Diallo's account of being raped by Strauss-Kahn.
 Aissa's Story is directed by Iquo Essien and has won numerous short/independent film awards.

-In December 2020, a 4-part documentary was released on Netflix, Room 2806: The Accusation, directed by Jalil Lespert.
+In December 2020, a four-part documentary was released on Netflix, Room 2806: The Accusation, directed by Jalil Lespert.

+Chimamanda Ngozi Adichie wrote that Kadiatou's storyline in her 2025 novel Dream Count was partly inspired by the case.